-The Financial Aid Office reviews the information reported on your FAFSA to determine your aid eligibility.
+The information reported on your FAFSA is reviewed to determine your aid eligibility.
 Our staff may be able to adjust the information used to calculate your Expected Family Contribution (EFC) to take into account special circumstances you or your family may have.
-There must be compelling reasons for the financial aid administrator to take this step and adequate supporting documentation is required.
+There must be compelling reasons for this step to be taken and adequate supporting documentation is required.
 Special circumstances could include:

 - Divorce or separation

 - Unusually high medical and dental expenses not covered by insurance

 - Private elementary and secondary school tuition expenses

 If any of these circumstances apply to you, review the Professional Judgment Loss of Income Appeal Information Page to find out how to appeal and the required documents.

 Please note: Costs such as vacation expenses, tithing, and standard living expenses, such as utilities, credit card payments, children’s allowances are not considered special conditions.